strikingly/blog/source/_posts/arthur-joins-strikingly.md

 {% asset_img arthur.gif %}

 Did I mention he has a twin brother?
 He has a younger brother (10 mins younger, actually) who looks exactly like him.
 So if you see someone who looks like him sitting in the Strikingly office, ask his name first.

+Visit [this Strikingly site](http://arthurwxy.strikingly.com/) to know more about him.